bradlyke/ica_5010/README.md

   for that fit from emcee.
 It is copied functionality from rolling_boxcar.ipynb as Jupyter notebooks are not easily usable for generating png files for exportation.

-# Main file:
-rolling_boxcar.ipynb : not deployed yet.
-Will be soon.